Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: Proposed URLLC Rate Approximation Schemes for Successive Convex optimization

 Now, the only part of equation (\ref{eq:RA-ICBA_3}) that contains the variables $\alpha_u, \text{ and } \alpha_i$ is $\gamma_u$ which is not convex as shown in (\ref{eq:eq-4_PF}).
 Our approach to deal with the fact that $\gamma_u$ is a nonconvex function with respect to the power control coefficients depends on the following inequality

 Specifically, we apply the inequality (\ref{eq:RA-ICBA_5_1}) on the variable $\alpha_u$ in the $\gamma_u$ formula (\ref{eq:eq-4_PF}).
-Thus, we can find a convex upper bound for $\gamma_u$ as presented by (\ref{eq:RA-ICBA_5}).
+Thus, we can find a convex upper bound for $\gamma_u$ as presented by (\ref{eq:RA-ICBA_5}) at the top of the next page.

 The upper bound in (\ref{eq:RA-ICBA_5}) is convex because it is a summation of two convex functions.
 So, we plug the upper bound (\ref{eq:RA-ICBA_5}) into (\ref{eq:RA-ICBA_3}).
 Then, we substitute both $ R_u^{sh,ICBA(k)}$ and $\Delta_u^{ICBA(k)}$ from (\ref{eq:RA-ICBA_2}) and (\ref{eq:RA-ICBA_3}) into (\ref{eq:RA-ICBA_1}).
 The resultant expression $ R_u^{ICBA(k)}$ is a concave lower bound of $R_u$.
 Thus, we substitute $R_u$ by the obtained lower $ R_u^{ICBA(k)}$ in the objectives (\ref{eq:eq-10_PF}) and (\ref{eq:eq-11_PF}) making the four considered optimization problems convex.
 By solving each of these four optimization problems for finding the optimal power control coefficients vector $\boldsymbol{\alpha}$.
 The obtained optimal solution in the $k^{th}$ iteration will be denoted by $\boldsymbol{\alpha}^{(k)}$, that is dealt as the starting point for the next iterative step $k+1$.
-This procedure, will be repeated until the vector $\boldsymbol{\alpha}$ converges.
-The details of the SCO-ICBA scheme is presented in Algorithm \ref{alg:ICBA}.
+This procedure will be repeated until the vector $\boldsymbol{\alpha}$ converges.
+Algorithm \ref{alg:ICBA} presents the steps of the SCO-ICBA scheme.